 Concentration curl benefits

 The seated concentration curl is an old-school bodybuilding exercise that's been sculpting better biceps for decades.
 But muscle size isn't the only benefit.
-Here's what else you can expect to achieve when you integrate DB concentration curls into your workout routine.
+Here's what else you can expect to achieve when you integrate DB concentration curls into your back and bis program or any workout routine.

 Intense bicep pump

 Concentration dumbbell curls produce an intense arm pump because they train your biceps in a shortened muscle position.
 This then leads to more vascular and leaner-looking biceps because your muscles have to repeatedly contract in order to lift the weight, which naturally fills them with lactic acid and thus enhances their appearance during training.

 The catch, however, is that you have to use the proper concentration curl form in order to get this benefit.